formsend/nano/README.md

 ```

-**Note: While in Beta, data is subject to change and no user data is being permanetly stored.
+**Note: While in Beta, API data structure may change, and user data is not being stored.
 Checkouts are stored in-memory and expire when successful, or after 4 hours, which ever comes first.**

 ### Check Short Name Status